michaelobr/word-filter/README.md

 # Project Name: Word Filter

 # Description
 The purpose of this project is to be able to filter certain words from an inputted string.
 At first I started with mapped values of swear words to symbols such as #&$!, however I soon found out that arrays accomplished the task at hand much more easily.
-Also, instead of having limited definitions in the map, I decided to let the user decide which words they would like to filter.
+Also, letting the user pick which words (whether they be appropriate or inappropriate) to filter instead of having a predefined set, voids the potential of people reading the source code to become disgruntled.

 Example
     Please enter the words (case sensitive) that you'd like to filter out: Marx